wakatara/harsh/README.md

 (Lifehacker) has killed the original post (largely I think because Seinfeld repudiated it) - but [you can see here](https://lifehacker.com/jerry-seinfelds-productivity-secret-281626)

+## Commands

+There're 3 commands: `ask`, `log`, and `todo`.
+(and one subcommand `log stats`).

+`harsh ask` asks you about all your unanaswered habits.
+`harsh log` shows your full consistency graph across all habits.
+`harsh todo` shows your unanswered habits across all days.

+You can also use `harsh ask <habit substring>` and `harsh log <habit substring>`to narrow down to answering just a single habit or to see the consistency graph for a single habit ( _ie.
+For the habit "Ship Every Day" typing `harsh ask ship` narrows your outcome responses to the unanswered days for that habit.
+Likewise, `harsh log ship` would show you only the consistency graph log for that habit._)

+`harsh ask` also allows you to use an ISO date as a substring (ie.
+`2025-02-20`) to answer just _that_ day's unanswered habit outcomes and the shortcut `harsh ask yday` or `harsh ask yd` to answer just yesterday's prompts.

+`harsh log stats` will provide summary tracking statistics of habits done, skipped, and chains broken.

 ## Installation